-The Trustees expects to only expose one brood to "take."
+The Trustees expects to only expose up to two broods to potential "take."
 The Trustees use both passive and lethal predator management.
 Using exclosures helped for many years until American crow began targeting them as a source of food.
 The use of avicide showed immediate results in improving reproductive success but other predators are also present.
 The GHOW prevented the use of exclosures in 2016 due to adult mortality by GHOW.
 Unexclosed nests were also depredated by coyotes in 2016.
 This comprehensive predator management plan will address the multiple predators present at Crane Beach.